An Atom's Mass Number Equals The Number Of

 Isotopes, as mentioned earlier, are atoms of the same element that have the same number of protons but different numbers of neutrons.
 This difference in neutron number leads to variations in mass number.
 Isotopes play a crucial role in various scientific fields, including:

-- Nuclear Medicine: Radioactive isotopes are used in targeted therapies to treat certain types of cancer.
-For example, iodine-131 is used to treat thyroid cancer.
+• Nuclear Medicine: Radioactive isotopes are used in targeted therapies to treat certain types of cancer.
+Here's one way to look at it: iodine-131 is used to treat thyroid cancer.

 The existence of isotopes highlights the fact that the mass number is not a fixed property of an element but rather a characteristic of a specific atom of that element.